Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Mech Techie.md

 ---

-**Mech Bay:** A upgrade that can be made to any building that a car can enter or leave.
+**Mech Bay:**Â A upgrade that can be made to any building that a car can enter or leave.
 Allows for the construction of bigger mechs and better weapons.
 Cost: $10000
 Requirement: None